How to Keep Your Brain Healthy, According to a Neurosurgeon

 Alcohol: The Uncomfortable Truth

-"If you look at people who have one [drink] the day after they drink and their readiness score just plummet.
-It really fucks with you."
+“If you look at people who have one drink, the day after their readiness scores just plummet.
+It really messes with you.”

 Excessive Stimulants